-Complaints data | FCA

-The FCA have published this update on their Complaints Data.

-The latest findings:

-• In 2023 H2, financial services firms received 1.87m complaints, a decrease of 1% from 2023 H1 (1.89m).
+Update Summary Action for firms Complaints data FCA The FCA have published this update on their Complaints Data.
+Firms should keep up to date on the complaints received the causes of these, and ensure that they are aware of Date published: 25 April 2024 The latest findings: how these type of complaints could affect the firm.
+In 2023 H2, financial services firms received 1.87m complaints, a decrease of 1% from 2023 H1 (1.89m).
 Since the Payment Protection Insurance (PPI) peak in 2020, complaints have stayed relatively constant between 1.8m and 2m.

-- The product groups that experienced an increase in their complaint numbers were: banking and credit cards (up 3.2%), home finance (up 3.7%), and investments (up 3.4%). - The percentage of complaints upheld decreased from 61% in 2023 H1 to 58% in 2023 H2.
+The product groups that experienced an increase in their complaint numbers were: banking and credit cards (up 3.2%), home finance (up 3.7%), and investments (up 3.4%).
+The percentage of complaints upheld decreased from 61% in 2023 H1 to 58% in 2023 H2.